wethod/learning-center-source/README.md

 4. Forestry.io will detect new commits to this repository and will auto-deploy the site;
 5. Refresh the github.io page to see the changes.

+## Build
+Source files contained in this repo are automatically build and published in [another repo](https://github.com/wethod/wethod.github.io) using a [GitHub Action](https://github.com/wethod/learning-center-source/actions?query=workflow%3A%22Hugo+build+%26+publish%22), this  action is triggered by a push in the master branch.

 ## Good to know
 In `layout/shortcodes/` you can find useful [shortcodes](https://gohugo.io/extras/shortcodes/) that enhance Markdown's capabilities.